 How Certainly stores conversation-specific data

-Data relating to a conversation between a bot and an end user is stored in two different locations: the end user's browser and our database.
+Data relating to a conversation between a bot and an end user is stored in two different locations: the end user's browser and the Certainly Platform.

 - BotId - The ID of the bot